Democratic debate 2019 memes: Bernie Sanders wrote the damn bill

-Round two of the Democratic presidential debates kicked off Tuesday night in Detroit, airing live on CNN.
+Round two of the Democratic presidential debates kicked off Tuesday night in Detroit, airing live on CNN, and compared with the two June debates, it was fairly calm.
+No Spanish.
+No stunned looks.
+No one suggesting we get New Zealand on the phone.

-The night's lineup includes Sen. Elizabeth Warren, Sen. Bernie Sanders, author Marianne Williamson, Sen. Amy Klobuchar, Mayor Pete Buttigieg, Gov. Steve Bullock, Rep. John Delaney, former Gov. John Hickenlooper, former Rep. Beto O'Rourke and Rep. Tim Ryan.
+But a lively mix of candidates -- Sen. Elizabeth Warren, Sen. Bernie Sanders, author Marianne Williamson, Sen. Amy Klobuchar, Mayor Pete Buttigieg, Gov. Steve Bullock, Rep. John Delaney, former Gov. John Hickenlooper, former Rep. Beto O'Rourke and Rep. Tim Ryan -- found other ways to make themselves heard.

-These same 20 candidates faced off in different groupings in June.
-Then, the first night of debates was highlighted by candidates breaking into Spanish, with night two featuring a Biden-Harris throwdown.

 Marianne Williamson: US Ambassador of Candles